vermouthmoth/marionette/README.md

 - Scrolling

 This program creates a virtual keyboard exactly the same as your keyboard, but adds some mouse functions.
 The virtual keyboard then outputs the input events from the original keyboard in a form that basically passes through as is, and converts them to mouse events as needed.
+It works **no matter what window system** you are using, e.g. `X Window System` or `Wayland`.

 > [!NOTE]
 > An quick overview , from downloading to running, will be as follows.